singh-man/books/crackingTheCoding/18_advancedTopics.md

 (Additionally,  I didn't want to give interviewers-who I know  to be reading this-the impression that they can  or should be covering these more advanced topics.
 Interviewers: If you ask about these topics, you're testing knowledge of algorithms.
 You're just going to wind  up eliminating a lot of perfectly smart people.)

-But there are many borderline "important"topics.
+But there are many borderline "important" topics.
 They're  not  often asked, but sometimes they  are.

 Ultimately, I decided to leave the  decision in your hands.
 After all, you know better than I do how  thorough you  want to  be  in your  preparation.
 If you  want to  do  an  extra  thorough job,  read  this.
 If you  just  love learning data structures and  algorithms, read  this.
 If you want to see  new  ways of approaching problems, read  this.